 If the Sonics still played here, Lenny Wilkens would be our first choice for a statue.
 And without fear of embarrassment, Seattle U. could certainly erect statues to Elgin Baylor, Johnny OBrien, or both.

 Among local Olympians, not even Apolo Ohno deserves a statue more than swimmer Helene Madison, who won three gold medals at the 1932 Los Angeles Summer Olympics.
 In fact, Alpine skier Phil Mahre, a three-time World Cup champion, rates a statue ahead of Ohno.
 But where would it stand?
 Behind a tree at White Pass?
+The superiorbet mobile bookmaker had done all that is possible to ensure its customers are placing bets from both their old fashioned and modern mobile devices.

 We have listed, alphabetically, 20 state athletes, all retired, worthy of being bronzed.
 John Stockton isn’t listed because he already has a statue.
 Please pick the five that should become statues first.
 If you have a write-in candidate, please enter it into the comments section.